dsloyer/ez-kubeadm/README.md

 * Package it as a small bundle of files.

 What's the downside?
-* Your environment may be different than mine, causing you to encounter problems that I've promised you would be avoiding.
-Sorry if that occurs.
+* Your environment may be different than mine, causing you to encounter problems that I've promised you would avoid.
-* You may not agree with the tools I specify, or the changes suggested in your environment
+* You may not agree with the tools I specify, or the changes suggested in your environment, though few.
-* You may feel limited by my choice of operating systems, cluster configuration, etc. (Let me know).
+* You may feel limited by my choice of operating systems, cluster configuration, etc.
 * This project may fall behind kubeadm advances/changes in kubernetes.io.
-C'est la vie.

 All the files that comprise this project are in https://github.com/dsloyer/ez-kubeadm